 This greatly disadvantages the many Chileans unaffiliated with any party.
 Chileans already have one of the lowest levels of trust in Congress in Latin America, and more than half the country doesn’t vote.
 Mimicking congressional elections likely would only delegitimize the assembly.
 Besides independents, many are demanding gender parity (currently slightly more than one-fifth of Chilean federal elected officials are women) and quotas for indigenous people, who make up roughly one-tenth of the country.

 The parity and quota demands come from the uprising itself.
 The demands of women and indigenous communities were ubiquitous during marches and could be seen in graffiti on the streets.
 Chile has some of the most restrictive laws for reproductive rights.
 A popular bandanna (used to counter the tear gas) demanded “legal, safe, and free” abortion.
-Flags of the Mapuche, the country’s largest native tribe, became a symbol of the uprising, too.
+Flags of the Mapuche, the country’s largest native nation, became a symbol of the uprising, too.
 Mapuche resistance has increased, especially on the one-year anniversary of the police murder of Camilo Catrillanca, a young Mapuche man, and the failed cover-up that followed.

 At private meetings, I voiced concern that the hundreds of thousands of newly immigrated Colombians, Haitians, and Venezuelans seem to lack a concrete way to participate in the process as noncitizens who will also live under the new constitution.
 In general, activists understood this as an issue tied to the fact that social movements and labor don’t have the ability to elect their own representatives to the assembly.